How To Create A Killer Website Design

 Learn how to design a killer website by yourself.
 Let’s dive in.

 Navigation is a vital aspect of website design.
-It would be better to keep the choices as clear and straightforward as possible to allow your visitor to navigate your website quickly, which will make it easier for the user to decide where to go on the website.
+It would be better to keep the choices as clear and straightforward as possible to allow your visitor to navigate your website quickly, making it easier for the user to decide where to go.